carblue/sodium/README.md

 D language: A ("Deimos"-) binding to libsodium, current version 1.0.9, released on 2 Apr 2016 [https://github.com/jedisct1/libsodium]

-The binding code is complete; every now and then I'll add some doxygen comments, as I use, become acquainted with sodium's functions.
+The binding code is complete; every now and then I'll add some doxygen comments / function attributes, as I use, become acquainted with sodium's functions.

 Finally, when testing on Windows is done too, D-versioning will "jump on the bandwagon" [== libsodium C-source release version].